Professor and Chair

 - Dr. Benjamin Frey (UNC American Studies) on Cherokee language revitalization in conjunction with New Kituwah Academy in western North Carolina

-- Dr. Kristen Lindquist (UNC Psychology and Neuroscience) on children’s acquisition of emotion words and emotion cognition
+- Dr. Kristen Syrett (Rutgers) and Dr. Kristen Lindquist (UNC Psychology and Neuroscience) on children’s acquisition of emotion adjectives

 As part of my research on language revitalization, I recently spent 6 months at the Universidad del País Vasco in Vitoria-Gasteiz (Spain) where I studied attitudes of parents and teachers in this city towards Spanish and Basque.
 While I was there I gave a talk [link 1] [link 2] [link 3] about Cherokee as well as a radio interview.